-Required for a major in Speech-Language Pathology: 1013, 1052, 2001, 2002, 4001, 4002, 4003, 4004, 4028, and 4033. - Total of 30 semester hours.
+Required for a major in Speech-Language Pathology: 1013, 1052, 2001, 2002, 4001, 4002, 4004, 4028, 4033 and 4077. - Total of 30 semester hours.

 - 1013.
 INTRODUCTION TO SPEECH/LANGUAGE/HEARING DISORDERS.
 3 cr.
 For SPLP majors in the College of Health Sciences, for Health Care Professionals, and for Education majors.
 A survey of speech, language and hearing development and associated disorders.
 An introduction to the professions of Speech-Language Pathology and Audiology. - 1052.
 SPEECH AND LANGUAGE ACQUISITION.
 3 cr.
 The development of speech in children in the family and the effects of culture on language. - 2001.
 ANATOMY, PHYSIOLOGY AND NEUROLOGY.
 3 cr.
-Principles of the anatomy and physiology of the neurological, respiratory, phonatory, articulatory, and hearing mechanisms with focus on normal systems.
+Principles of the anatomy and physiology of the neurological, respiratory, phonatory, articulatory, and hearing mechanisms with focus on normal systems. - 2002.

-- 2002.
 SPEECH AND LANGUAGE SCIENCE.
 3 cr.
 The production, transmission and perception of acoustic signals in speech communication; and principles of linguistic analysis including phonology, semantics, morphology, syntax and pragmatics. - 2020.
 BEGINNING SIGN LANGUAGE.
 3 cr.
 An introductory course in the study of American Sign Language (ASL) and Pidgin Sign English (PSE) with an emphasis on the Deaf Community and their culture.
 An understanding of some of the basic cultural differences of the Deaf and how they relate to the development and existence of sign languages will be coupled with basic skills in both ASL and PSE.
 Non-majors only. - 4001.
 PHONETICS.
 3 cr.
 Correct sound pronunciation; phonetic transcription rules through application of the International Phonetic Alphabet to General American English and other varieties.
 Prerequisites SPLP 1013, 1052, 2001, 2002. - 4002.
 DIAGNOSTIC AND TREATMENT PROCEDURES.
 3 cr.
 Provide students with principles of assessment and treatment including the instruments, procedures, and report writing skills utilized in diagnosing and reporting speech, language, and hearing disorders.
 Focus is on practical skills development to administer and score tests or articulation and language as well as management of communicatively disordered clients.
-Prerequisites: SPLP 1013, 1052, 2001, 2002, 4001, 4028, 4033 - 4003.
-AUDIOLOGY/AURAL REHAB.
-3 cr.
-The nature of deafness and hard of hearing problems.
-Focus is on professional procedures facilitating adequate communication in persons with hearing impairments.
-Prerequisites: SPLP 1013, 1052, 2001, 2002. - 4004.
+Prerequisites: SPLP 1013, 1052, 2001, 2002, 4001, 4028, 4033 - 4004.
 MULTICULTURAL ISSUES IN CLINICAL SERVICE DELIVERY.
 3 cr.
 Issues related to providing culturally least-biased services to those with communication disorders and differences.
 Focus is on theories and methods of clinical counseling.
 Prerequisites: SPLP 1013, 1052, 2001, 2002. - 4028.
 ARTICULATION DISORDERS.
 3 cr.
 Types, causes, symptoms, and therapy for articulatory defects in speech.
-Prerequisite: 4017, 4018, or consent of instructor. - 4033.
+Prerequisite: 4017, 4018, or consent of instructor.

+- 4033.
 LANGUAGE PATHOLOGY.
 3 cr.
 Language acquisition, language disorders of reception and expression, and habilitation methodologies in learning.
 Prerequisite: 1052 or consent of instructor. - 4076.
 BEGINNING PRACTICUM IN COMMUNICATION DISORDERS.

 1-6 cr.
 Clinical practicum with individuals who are communicatively challenged.
 Students will complete the required clock hours with clients having specific disorders as specified by the instructor.
-Prerequisite: approval of department head - 4092.
+Prerequisite: approval of department head - 4077.
+AUDIOLOGY.
+3 cr.
+The nature of deafness and hard-of-hearing problems.
+Anatomy, physiology, and neuroanatomy of the hearing mechanism with an introduction to pathology; scope of practice.
+Prerequisites: SPLP 1013, 1052, 2001, 2002. - 4092.
 DIRECTED STUDY: SPEECH PATHOLOGY.
 1-3 cr.
 Directed study in Speech Pathology.
 May be repeated for a total of 6 credits.
 Prerequisite: approval of department head.
 (Formerly SPLP 491A) - 4093.
 DIRECTED STUDY: LANGUAGE PATHOLOGY.
 1-3 cr.
 Directed study in Language Pathology.
 May be repeated for a total of 6 credits.
 Prerequisite: approval of department head.
 (Formerly SPLP 491B) - 4094.
 DIRECTED STUDY: AUDIOLOGY.
 1-3 cr.
 Directed study in Audiology.
 May be repeated for a total of 6 credits.
 Prerequisite: approval of department head.
 (Formerly SPLP 491C)